 Users should find the content useful, fulfilling a need; engaging, evoking emotion and appreciation; and credible, giving proof of the site's trustworthiness.

 Each page of the website should have a unique URL so that users are able to bookmark pages or get permalinks.

 - Mobile responsiveness

 Because more and more people are using mobile devices (smartphones, tablets, etc.) to access the web, your site needs to look great and function well on smaller screens.
 Do you need an app?
 Or a separate mobile site?
 Maybe, maybe not.
-But at a minimum your site needs responsive design that adjusts the layout so that the mobile display maintains all of the usability features that the desktop platform provides.
+But at a minimum, your site needs a responsive design that adjusts the layout so that the mobile display maintains all of the usability features that the desktop platform provides.